nickgeoca/elata-eeg/driver/src/board_driver/ads1299_readme.md

 # ADS1299EEG_FE Board Driver

 This document provides information on setting up and using the ADS1299EEG_FE board with the Elata EEG system.
+Electrodes must be replaced once the gold-plating is visibly scratched or worn.
+Exposed metal substrate will cause undesirable galvanic noise in data.
 ### ADS1299 Configuration Reference Table

 | Help Guide | Used? | Jumpers | Register Flag | Explanation |